spraakbanken/swell-project/Correction-annotation_guidelines-and-codebook.md

 #### L-Ref (anaphoric expressions)

-The L-Ref is used for anaphoric pronominal expressions which have been corrected in order to have the grammatical form and semantic content (gender, number, reflexive/non-reflexive, sexus, directional/locational etc.) which suits its correlate.
+The L-Ref tag is used for anaphoric expressions (particularly pronouns and pronominal adverbs) which have been corrected in order to have the grammatical form (gender, number, reflexive/non-reflexive), semantic content (masculine/feminine, directional/locational etc.), and specificity which suits its correlate and its textual position.

+The L-Ref tag has lower priority than the M-Def tag, and should only be applied in cases when the M-Def tag cannot be applied.

 _Examples_